Mastering Thyroid Health: How Levothyroxine Helps with Low Thyroid

 - Muscle cramps, weakness, and/or soreness

-- Voice change and become lower or hoarser
+- Voice changes and becomes lower or hoarser

 - Weight gain